richibrics/IoTuring_applesmc/README.md

-# apple-smc
+# IoTuring - AppleSMC
-Apple System Management Controller (SMC) API in Python
+Apple System Management Controller (SMC) API in Python used in IoTuring to retrive macOS sensors data.